AmadeusITGroup/AgnosUI/docs/01-Headless/02-Slots.md

 ## Context

-Slots have access to a context, which for most cases is the widget state.
+Slots have access to a context, which for most cases is the component state.
 It is possible however to extend the context, which enables powerful customization.
 Here is an example with the Bootstrap flavour of the **Pagination** component:

 ```sample